FloErwerth/pure_weight/Readme.md

 Pure Weight is a simple weight tracking application.
 It only supports Ios devices at the moment, but its planed to include Android devices aswell.

-App Version 0.7.7
+App Version 0.8.5
-Build Number 27
+Build Number 35

-## Features

-## Planned Features

-- Support for weight in time based exercises

 ## Change Log